-A payment in respect of the ‘variation, assignment or novation of a tenancy’ at the tenant/licensee’s request is a permitted payment.
+A payment in respect of the ‘variation, assignment or novation of a tenancy’ at the tenant or licensee’s request is a permitted payment.

-This could, for example, include agreeing to a tenant’s/licensee’s request to keep a pet, take in a lodger or assign a tenancy following a relationship breakdown.
+This could, for example, include agreeing to a tenant’s or licensee’s request to keep a pet, take in a lodger or assign a tenancy following a relationship breakdown.

 Novation occurs where all the parties consent to creating a new agreement.
 This could happen, for example, where one joint tenant wishes to leave and the landlord agrees for them to find someone to ‘take over’.
 If all joint tenants (including the leaving tenant) and the landlord agree, a new contract could be created and the original joint tenancy would be in effect surrendered by operation of law.